thedejaware/ReadingIsGood/README.md

-# Clean Archtirecture & Domain Driven Design Concepts
+# Customer API and Order API with JWT
-ReadingIsGood - Online Books Retail
+Clean Archtirecture & Domain Driven Design Concepts ReadingIsGood - Online Books Retail

 This is an ASP.NET Core Web API Project including principles of Clean Architecture and how Domain Driven Design concepts work with Clean Architecture